CICPSU/bimplanning/chapter/6_Implementation.md

 The first meeting should focus on the discussion of the overall goals for implementing BIM, along with identifying the BIM Uses.
 A draft agenda for this meeting would include:
 1. Introduce and Discuss BIM Experiences (both individual and organizational)
-2. Develop BIM goals (reference BIM Goal template document)
+2. Develop BIM goals (reference BIM Goals template document)
-3. Identify which BIM Uses to pursue (reference the BIM Uses worksheet)
+3. Identify BIM Uses to pursue (reference the BIM Uses worksheet)
 4. Develop the frequency and sequencing for the BIM Uses and identify a responsible party to develop the high level (Level One) BIM Overview process map
-5. Identify the responsible parties to develop detailed BIM Use process maps, e.g., the level two maps
+5. Identify the responsible parties to develop detailed BIM Use process maps, e.g., the Level Two maps
-6. Organize the schedule for future meetings
+6. Set the schedule for future meetings
-7. Agree on the tasks ahead and who is responsible for each This meeting should be attended by senior management personnel and BIM management staff for all involved participants including the owner, designers, contractors and key subcontractors.
+7. Agree on the future tasks and define the responsible party for each This meeting should be attended by senior management personnel and BIM management staff for all involved participants including the owner, designers, contractors and key subcontractors.

 Tasks Prior to Meeting 2